ahmedssabir/Belief-Revision-Score/README.md

 ```

 ### Acknowledgement
-The implementation of Belief Revision Score relies on resources from <a href="https://github.com/simonepri/lm-scorer">lm-score</a>, <a href="https://github.com/huggingface/transformers">Huggingface Transformers</a>, and <a href="https://www.sbert.net/">SBERT</a>.
-We thank the original authors for their open-sourcing.
+The implementation of the Belief Revision Score relies on resources from <a href="https://github.com/simonepri/lm-scorer">lm-score</a>, <a href="https://github.com/huggingface/transformers">Huggingface Transformers</a>, and <a href="https://www.sbert.net/">SBERT</a>.
+We thank the original authors for their well organized codebase.